Governance

 The Board of Directors

-The Board of Directors is composed of three Directors (including one Outside Director): Mr. Daisuke Sasaki (Chairman of the Board of Directors), Mr. Ryu Yokoji, and Ms. Yumi Hosaka Clark (Outside Director), and three Audit and Supervisory Committee Members (including three independent Outside Directors): Ms. Yoko Naito (full-time), Mr. Masao Hirano (part-time), and Mr. Shinji Asada (part-time).
+The Board of Directors is composed of three Directors (including one Outside Director): Mr. Daisuke Sasaki (Representative Director and Chairperson), Mr. Ryu Yokoji, and Ms. Yumi Hosaka Clark (Independent Outside Director); and three Directors who are Audit and Supervisory Committee Members: Ms. Tomomi Amako (Full-time), Mr. Masao Hirano (Part-time), and Mr. Sumito Togo (Part-time), with Ms. Amako and Mr. Hirano serving as Independent Outside Directors.

 The Board of Directors deliberates on and resolves legally required and important management matters at the regular meetings of the Board, which are held monthly in principle, and extraordinary meetings of the Board, which are held as necessary, with attendance of the Directors and Audit and Supervisory Committee Members.
 The Board of Directors makes an important decision on the execution of the business and supervises business execution based on the perspectives of Outside Directors.